 Drums - "Soldiers"

-15 THE PIPER - Most Americans have misconceptions about Swedish ABBA.
+15 THE PIPER - Americans misunderstand Swedish ABBA.
 I have talked to people who thought they had 2 or 3 hits.
-Actually, ABBA was The Beatles of the 1970s!
+Actually, ABBA was The Beatles of the 70s.
 They had 9 number ones in the UK and have sold 400 million records worldwide.
 Sure, their early songs were about boy/girl relationships, but so were the early songs of The Beatles.
 ABBA matured as the years rolled on.
-By the time Super Trouper came out, lyrics were sophisticated and even political.
+By the time Super Trouper came out, the lyrics were sophisticated and even political.

 "The Piper" explores the grip music has on an audience.
-The piper may be the spirit of music ABBA is following or he may be Napoleon.
+The piper may be the spirit of music ABBA is following or even Napoleon.
 That the piper seduced everybody in the land suggests that he is not nice.
-While Sweden managed to stay out of World War II, Norway, Frida's native land, was overrun by the Germans.
-In which case, we might think of the piper as Adolf Hitler.
-We have seen the tapes of Hitler's harangues at Nazi rallies.
+Although Sweden stayed out of World War II, Norway, Frida's native land, was overrun by the Germans.
+In which case, we can think of the piper as Hitler.
+We have all seen video of Hitler's harangues at Nazi rallies.
 The fire in his eyes!
-Hitler's weapons of fear were Communism, Jews and the specter of depression that haunted the world in the 1930s.
+His weapons of fear were communism, Jews & the specter of depression which haunted the world in the 1930s.
 Such horrors were something baby boomers could not fathom.

 1 DANCING QUEEN - A young girl gets out for some innocent fun.
-ABBA was at the root of disco-mania even if this fact is not generally recognized in America.
+ABBA was at the root of disco-mania even if it is not generally recognized in America.
 "Dancing Queen" was their only number one record in the States.
-Besides being the biggest act western Europe has ever seen, their music penetrated and had a liberalizing effect on the countries of the Soviet bloc.
+Besides being the biggest act western Europe had ever seen, their music penetrated and had a liberalizing effect on the countries of the Soviet bloc.

 The climate in Scandinavia is always a factor.
-It is after midnight, and autumn winds blow outside Agnetha's window.
-She is watching the late show.
-It is gloomy.
-Shadows are everywhere, and she prays.
-Since Swedes are largely atheist, she has no reason to believe her prayer is heard.
+It is after midnight, and autumn winds blow outside the window.
+Agnetha is watching the late show.
+It is gloomy, and shadows are everywhere.
+She prays.
+Since Swedes are largely atheist, she has no reason to believe her prayer will be heard.
 She wants a man!

 "Gimme!
 Gimme!
 Gimme!" is one of those repeating titles for which ABBA was famous.
 Dick Clark alluded to them when the group appeared on American Bandstand.

-3 HAPPY NEW YEAR - "Happy New Year" documents the let-down that follows a celebration, particularly a New Year's Eve party.
+3 HAPPY NEW YEAR - This documents the let-down following a celebration, especially a New Year's Eve party.
 The champagne is gone, and the morning is grey.
-Dreams are realized, and confetti is on the floor.
-All we can do is look to the future.
-Aldous Huxley's "Brave New World" was a futuristic nightmare.
-He got his title from Shakespeare's "The Tempest."
-"O brave new world that has such people in it," exclaims Miranda.
-Pessimism and cynicism claim ABBA's song in the end.
+Dreams are realized.
+Confetti is on the floor.
+Look to the future!
+Aldous Huxley's "Brave New World" is a futuristic nightmare.
+He took his title from Shakespeare's "The Tempest."
+"O brave new world that has such people in it," Miranda exclaims.
+Pessimism and cynicism claim the song in the end.
 Man is a fool, going astray on feet of clay.
-The great flaw in "Happy New Year" is that Benny and Bjorn dated it with "in the end of '89."
-It will not be relevant again until 2089.
+The great flaw in "Happy New Year" is that Benny and Bjorn dated it with "in the end of 89."

-There is the theme of death, which might be expected as the old year (1979) is dying and the new year (1980) is being born.
-I feel ABBA takes it farther.
-They sing "We might as well lay down and die," "in the ashes of our lives," & "The dreams we had before are all dead."
-I was too young in 1980 to anticipate death.
-In my 70s, however, and with my parents gone, I think about it.
+There is the theme of death, which might be expected as 1979 dies.
+ABBA takes it farther.
+They sing "We might as well lay down and die," "in the ashes of our lives" & "The dreams we had before are all dead."

 We use the Gregorian calendar, decreed by Pope Gregory XIII in 1582.
 Catholic countries adopted it first, then England and America.
-It is now international.
+Now, it is international.

-4 MAN IN THE MIDDLE - The pimp's 17-year-old is not the dancing queen.
+4 MAN IN THE MIDDLE - The pimp's 17-year-old is not our dancing queen.
 ABBA music is a course in human nature.
-Such strong characters!
+Strong characters!
 This man is evil, a spider in a cobweb.
-This is as close to street violence as we get.
-Lobster and caviar tell us the importance of seafood to the Swedes.
+This is as close to street violence as we come.
+Lobster and caviar show the importance of seafood to the Swedes.

 5 ON AND ON AND ON - She talks to 2 men at a party.
-One is a proud preacher.
+One is a preacher.
 The other flirts with her.
 She wants to be picked up.
 This may be the party in "Happy New Year."
-The displaced preacher foreshadows the Electronic Church.
-Human rights interest him as much as the gospel.
+The proud preacher foreshadows the Electronic Church.
+Human rights interest him more than the gospel.

-6 SUMMERNIGHT CITY - Anticipation of a night on the town with the understanding that it will not last.
+6 SUMMERNIGHT CITY - Anticipation of a night on the town with an understanding that it cannot last.
 This and "Gimme!
 Gimme!
 Gimme!" were on the heels of Voulez-Vous.
 ABBA was riding a wave!
-Disco was rampant with its throbbing, pulsating beat, and sexual encounters were easy!
+Disco was rampant with its throbbing beat, and sexual encounters were easy!

-Summer nights in Stockholm are short, so you get your sex while you can.
+Summer nights in Stockholm are short, so you get it while you can.
 Morning comes, and birds drive the party crowd home.
 The previous night is a dream, not unlike Shakespeare's "A Midsummer Night's Dream."
-"Scattered driftwood on the beach" adds to the unrealness.
-There is always tomorrow night!
+"Scattered driftwood on the beach" adds to the surrealism.

 7 TIGER - The tiger represents the dangers of night life.
 It could be alcoholism, prostitution or the loss of one's identity.
 The city is a jungle!
 Shadows take the tiger's shape, and headlights become his yellow eyes.
 Still, ABBA are city folk and cease to function without it.

-8 VOULEZ-VOUS - Heat!
-A woman tells what it is like being picked up in a bar.
+8 VOULEZ-VOUS - A woman tells what it is like being picked up in a bar.
 She expects no promises and has no regrets.
 These rules are very different from the ones in "The Winner Takes It All."
 "Voulez-Vous" is French for "Do you want it?"
-There are plenty of the "ahas" which embellish ABBA's music.
+Plenty of the "ahas+ which embellish ABBA's music.